 HER: Being non-monogamous is all about living life outside the lines: trying things that might seem risky or ridiculous to other people.
 And being on vacation at a lifestyle resort only heightens that sense of adventure.
 What happens on vacation stays on vacation, as they say.
-So when our good friend Jack asked me if I wanted to try MDMA for the first time, the answer was obvious.
+So when our good friend Jack asked me if I wanted to try sex on MDMA for the first time, the answer was obvious.

 HIM: Obvious to you, maybe, but not to me.
 Growing up, my mom would tell me to beware of turning my back on my drink at the mall because someone could slip something into it and get me hooked on drugs for life.
 You know, the kind of parental admonition the average kid just laughs off?
 Not me.
 I totally bought it.
 At an age when everyone else was sampling any reality-enhancing substance they could get their hands on, I wouldn’t have tried a tab of acid if you promised me $10,000 cash and a judicial writ of impunity.
 Maybe because of my mom, or maybe not, I’m the kind of person who hates being out of control.
 I have struggled with existential anxiety in the past, so flirting with any flavour of mental chaos feels irresponsible.
 I said no to the MDMA offer.